gdiaz384/py3TranslateLLM/README.md

     - This might end up being supported anyway.
 - Sugoi's DeepL, Sugoi Translator Premium, Sugoi Papago.
 - Parsing arbitrary file types.
 Only spreadsheets and plain text files are natively supported.
-    - To support arbitrary input (.doc, .srt, .epub, .ks, .json) see [Regarding Scope](#regarding-scope).
+    - To support arbitrary input (.doc, .srt, .epub, .ks, .json) see [Regarding Scope](#regarding-scope) for help converting arbtrary data types.

-Undetermined if:
+Undetermined:

 - Which cloud based LLMs py3TranslateLLM should incorporate.
     - Which ones that can be used for translation are expected to be long lived and have unlimited use APIs?